AudioLoudness

 Properties & Relations (1)

-The "TruePeak" definition performs a resampling that simulates a digital to analog conversion:
+The "TruePeak" definition performs a resampling that simulates a digital-to-analog conversion:

-Whenever this signal reaches a digital to analog converter (such as a sound card) an interpolation is done.
+Whenever this signal reaches a digital-to-analog converter (such as a sound card), an interpolation is done.
 The "TruePeak" algorithm simulates this operation using a 4× resampling:

 Even though all sample values were within acceptable limits, the resampled signal shows clipping:

-This is the reason for the discrepancy between the "Peak" and "TruePeak" algorithms.
+This is the reason for the discrepancy between the "Peak" and "TruePeak" algorithms:

 In most signals this difference is negligible:

-Wolfram Research (2017), AudioLoudness, Wolfram Language function, https://reference.wolfram.com/language/ref/AudioLoudness.html.
+Wolfram Research (2017), AudioLoudness, Wolfram Language function, https://reference.wolfram.com/language/ref/AudioLoudness.html (updated 2024).

 Text

-Wolfram Research (2017), AudioLoudness, Wolfram Language function, https://reference.wolfram.com/language/ref/AudioLoudness.html.
+Wolfram Research (2017), AudioLoudness, Wolfram Language function, https://reference.wolfram.com/language/ref/AudioLoudness.html (updated 2024).

 CMS